Le Cirque World's Top Performers: ALIS

-The ninth ALIS tour, titled Nuovo Alis (New Alis), will take place in Italy between December 2019 and January 2020.
+The ninth ALIS tour, titled Nuovo Alis (new Alis), took place in Italy between December 2019 and January 2020.

 The artistic director of ALIS is Onofrio Colucci, an artist known for his starring role in Slava's Snowshow, for which he won the Lunas del Auditorio prize, as well as the Cirque du Soleil shows O, Zaia, and Zed.
-Colucci is also the master of ceremonies for the shows.

 TILT

 On 15 May 2019, Le Cirque announced the production of their second show, named TILT, and loosely inspired by Steven Spielberg's movie Ready Player One.

 The artistic director of TILT is Anatoliy Zalevskyy, who also worked for Cirque du Soleil and was awarded the Golden Clown at the International Circus Festival of Monte-Carlo in 1999.

 The first Italian TILT tour is taking place between November 2019 and January 2020.